Azure/azure-docs-sdk-java/docs-ref-conceptual/microprofile/deploy-microprofile-to-web-app-for-containers.md

 EXPOSE 8080
 ```

-This Dockerfile simply creates a new Docker container based on the Payara Micro Docker Container, and copies in the .war file that is created as part of our build process.
-It also exposes port 8080 so that we may access the service once it is up and running within a Docker container.
+The Dockerfile simply creates a new Docker container that's based on the Payara Micro Docker Container.
+It copies in the WAR file that was created as part of your build process.
+It also exposes port 8080 so that you can access the service after it's up and running within a Docker container.

-Diving into the `src` directory, we will eventually discover the `Application` class reproduced below:
+When you open the *src* directory, you'll eventually discover the `Application` class that's reproduced here:

 ```java
 package com.microsoft.azure.samples.microprofile.docker.helloworld;